 How to generate great content

 Content is everywhere.
 Today's consumers expect brands to create original content.
+But let's start by defining what we mean by content.

 How to spend your time creating content